Where to Stay in Vienna in 2026: 6 Top Areas & Hotels

 Located in the southern part of the city, Weiden is an exciting neighborhood where you’ll find many fashion boutiques, charming bookshops, and even vintage furniture!

-Because of the big student community near the area, there are many pubs and restaurants where you can enjoy a laid-back atmosphere in the city!
+Because of the big student community in the area, there are many pubs and restaurants where you can enjoy a laid-back atmosphere in the city!

 Although the clubs and boutique shops will keep you busy, don’t forget to check out some of the attractions here, like the Karls Church (St. Charles Church) and Naschmarkt, a massive and cool flea market!